 Learn something new every day More Info... by email

 As well as forming part of the blood filtering process, the podocyte cell is also thought to be involved in keeping the filter clean, although it is not known exactly how it does this.
-Blood inside the glomerulus is at high pressure, and podocytes help support the blood vessel walls and prevent them from expanding.
+Blood inside the glomerulus is at high pressure, and these cells help support the blood vessel walls and prevent them from expanding.
 A number of conditions are associated with podocyte damage, including diabetes mellitus and kidney diseases.
-When podocytes are injured and deformed, this can mean that they no longer form filtration slits correctly and protein molecules may pass into the urine.
-If podocytes are lost or if they multiply until there are too many, this can affect the structure of the glomerulus, causing it to degenerate or collapse.
+When cells are injured and deformed, this can mean that they no longer form filtration slits correctly and protein molecules may pass into the urine.
+If these cells are lost, or if they multiply until there are too many, this can affect the structure of the glomerulus, causing it to degenerate or collapse.

 After entering Bowman's capsule through its outer layer of podocyte cells, the filtered blood, which is known as filtrate, travels through a long tube that loops through different parts of the kidney.
 Various waste substances are added and useful ones are removed until the fluid known as urine is formed.
 The function of the kidney is to remove waste and toxic particles from the body, and these are the substances that end up leaving the body during urination.